Play-mate of the Apes: Filming and release

-The film was produced by Seduction Cinema, a division of New Jersey-based production company, E.I.
+The film was produced by Seduction Cinema, a division of New Jersey–based production company, E.I.
 Independent Cinema.
 Shot in New Jersey in September 2001, it was released on DVD on February 26, 2002.
-Since its release, it continues to air periodically on premium cable stations such as Showtime and Cinemax.
 In 2012, to commemorate the film's tenth anniversary, it was re-released on DVD, featuring two new commentary tracks and packaged with a comic book adaptation of the film.

 Reception

 The film was given 2 out of 4 by Dr. Gore's Movie Reviews.
+It was described as a "low-budget softcore spoof heavily reliant on tinfoil and cheap red lights".
+A review at DVD Talk praised the film.
+Another commentator found the film had "[a]bsolutely no plot to get in the way of the story."
+In a negative review at Film Threat, Eric Campos wrote: "If I had to say something positive about Play-Mate of the Apes to save my life, it would be that the ape make-up actually looks just as good as the original film and the ending is far better than the one in Burton’s remake."
+In Screen Rant, Alexander Valentino wrote that the film "took the unnerving sexual undertones of Burton's film to the next level" and noted the comedic names of the characters.